oJonasRtz/my-deb-test/README.md

-how to instal
+how to install

-sudp dpkg -i sayhello.deb
+sudo dpkg -i sayhello.deb

 and now you have the `sayhello` command